The Total War series has done it again. Rome 2 delivers a captivating story that puts your grit to the test as you work toward ruling an empire.

 Rome 2 takes place in a time period full of savage tribes and warring clans and factions.
 Having a strong military is the only way to make sure you can protect your people.
 Because on top of that, you will make many enemies as you move along your quest to rule the empire.
 Oh, and do not forget to protect your citizens from themselves (i.e. riots and revolts are not uncommon).

-Speaking of fighting, army control hasn’t change much from past Total War games.
-You can move your armies from place to place to either protect or destroy other cites or armies.
+Speaking of fighting, army control hasn’t changed much from past Total War games.
+You can move your armies from place to place to either protect or destroy other cities or armies.
 When your army arrives at its place of glorious battle, you will be presented with a menu of battle statistics.
 There you will see the most likely outcome of the battle, as well as the option to engage in battle, auto-resolve, retreat or siege (if attacking a settlement or city).

 By the way, your military strength will have to be proven on the sea too.
 There you will be asked to show the might of your empire through glorious naval warfare.